usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Event-Stream-Service.md

 ### NATS Message Metadata

-nats messages contain very valuable metadata that consumers should leverage for optimal processing.
+NATS messages contain very valuable metadata that consumers should leverage for optimal processing.
 Each message on the stream will have a [sequence number](https://github.com/nats-io/nats.docs/blob/803d660c33496c9b7ba42360945be58621bbba0b/nats-concepts/seq_num.md) and a timestamp.
 Consumers can schedule batch consumption based on the sequence or timestamp of their last processed event.

 ### Example Consumer
 The following is a trivialized example of a [pull consumer](https://docs.nats.io/nats-concepts/jetstream/consumers).
 It is up to the external application that consumes/listens to the events to decide how to set up their consumer.
 This is one way in one language (JavaScript).
 Please review the documentation about [consumers](https://docs.nats.io/nats-concepts/jetstream/consumers) and review the approved [examples](https://natsbyexample.com) for more information.